 Floor cracks or basement floors that are not level could be an indication of foundation settlement, especially if the cracks are seen developing in one specific direction or if one section of the concrete seems like it is deeper in the soil than others around it.
-Settlement is a common structural problem that is caused from gaps in the soil underneath and around a home.
-This happens when soil isn't properly compacted when a foundation is being built.
-Also, the problem could be caused from improper building techniques or materials being used at the time when the home was being constructed.
+The settlement is a common structural problem that is caused by gaps in the soil underneath and around a home.
+This happens when the soil isn't properly compacted when a foundation is being built.
+Also, the problem could be caused by improper building techniques or materials being used at the time when the home was being constructed.

 Cracks in the basement floor could seem small at first, but given time, they will grow to be much larger and deeper.
 If the problem is not taken care of, a rising and falling water table around and under the home when it rains could eventually push water up and through the crack(s).
 This will cause serious damage to the basement environment, and it can lead to severe structural integrity issues for the home, as well as dangerous mold or bacteria growth, and even wood rot.